 Skip to main content

-This page lists the projects for which Khronos is currently seeking contractor resources through its Request for Quotations (RFQ) process.
+This page lists the projects for which Khronos is currently seeking contractor resources through its Request for Proprosals (RFP) process.
 Typical contracted projects include generating conformance tests, creating API tools and SDKs, and catalyzing open source API implementations.
-Any company, whether a Khronos member or not, is cordially invited to contact us on the project contact email, and we will be happy to answer any questions and assist you if you wish to quote.
+Any company, whether a Khronos member or not, is cordially invited to contact us on the project contact email, and we will be happy to answer any questions and assist you if you wish to submit a proposal.

-Many RFQs contain Khronos confidential information, in which case the RFQ documents will not be posted below, but non-member companies should send an executed copy of the Khronos NDA to the Contact Email listed in the project below with a request for a copy of the RFQ document: Download NDA
+Many RFPs contain Khronos confidential information, in which case the RFP documents will not be posted below, but non-member companies should send an executed copy of the Khronos NDA to the Contact Email listed in the project below with a request for a copy of the RFP document: Download NDA

-If your company is a Khronos member, all RFQ information is covered by your membership NDA and is posted directly on the member-only site.
+If your company is a Khronos member, all RFP information is covered by your membership NDA and is posted directly on the member-only site.

 If you are interest to bid, please be aware that all Khronos engineering projects are conducted under the standard Khronos Contractors Agreement.
 Additionally, contractors will be required to execute the Khronos membership agreement, with membership fees waived, for the duration of the project so they are enabled to participate in Khronos working group meetings.